 Does an App Need Good Reviews to Be Successful?

-We’re constantly told that for an app to be successful, you had better have some good reviews.
+We’re constantly told that to become one of the most popular apps, you had better have some good reviews.
 That reviews will make or break an app.
 Conventional ASO theory holds that reviews are critical to an app being ranked well in the App Store, and some companies will go as far to pay people to give their app high positive reviews.
 Convention wisdom says that without good reviews, we’ve got nothing.

 But maybe convention’s wrong.